spectrocloud/librarium/docs/docs-content/clusters/data-center/nutanix/install-pcg.md

 ---

-A Private Cloud Gateway (PCG) is required to connect your Nutanix cloud with Palette.
+A Private Cloud Gateway (PCG) is required to connect your Nutanix environment with Palette.
 The PCG enables Palette to create and monitor Nutanix clusters in the deployed cloud environment.
 This section guides you on how to install the PCG.

 ## Prerequisites